-The Company is subject to normal business risks associated with similar firms operating within the building materials industry in Canada and the US, which are described in greater detail in the Company's AIF dated March 31, 2020, the Company's MD&A contained in the 2019 Consolidated Financial Statements and the Company's public filings on www.sedar.com, which the reader is encouraged to review, and which are or may be updated from time to time, after the date therein.
+The Company is subject to normal business risks associated with similar firms operating within the building materials industry in Canada and the US, which are described in greater detail in the Company's AIF dated March 31, 2020, the Company's 2020 Consolidated Financial Statements and the Company's public filings on www.sedar.com, which the reader is encouraged to review, and which are or may be, updated from time to time, after the date therein.
 Except as required by applicable law, the Company undertakes no obligation to publicly update or otherwise revise any forward-looking statement, whether as a result of new information, future events, or otherwise.